thaihiepnguyen/Gaussian-elimination/README.md

-# Gaussian CLI
+# Gaussian Elimination CLI

 - Made with Python
 - Support better for MacOS/Linux Environment
-- This is the Project of **Applied Mathematics and Statistics** Subject
+- This is the Project of **Toán Ứng Dụng và Thống Kê** Subject
 - The application helps us solve the linear equation
 - Scores: ? :)